Obo: Central African Republic Civil War (2012-present)

 On 24 May 2013, 40-80 Arrow Boys militias from South Sudan attacked Obo.
 The attack was foiled and 29 militias were captured.
 They were put into prison of Obo Gendarmerie and seven of them died on the first day of their imprisonment.

 On 9 May 2020 armed forces repelled an attack by the Union for Peace in the Central African Republic armed group on Obo, killing 11 militants.
 They repelled another attack on 18 May and another on 20 May, killing 12 militants.
 Between 26 and 27 July 2021, government forces repelled another attack on Obo by rebel groups affiliated with the Coalition of Patriots for Change.
 One Central African Armed Forces soldier was killed.
 With their town severely damaged by the attack, the residents of Obo organized a mass protest over MINUSCA's ineffectiveness at preventing violence in the area.

 Azande Ani Kpi Gbe attacked FACA military base in Obo on 5 April 2023 as a response to the arrest of its two members.
 The attack lasted for twenty minutes and the militia withdrew from the city.
 They claimed that the attack was a warning to the government.
 On 13 August 2023, Azande Ani Kpi Gbe kidnapped a Muslim resident in the town, thus resulting in a clash between FACA and the militia.
 One Azande milia was wounded and at night, several shops in the town were burned.

+On 4 June 2026, it was reported that two days prior a senior member of the MINUSCA-supervised peace committee for Haut-Mbomou had been murdered with machetes; while the perpetrators were as of then unknown, the Corbeau News newsroom suggested that they were Azande militiamen.